Legal guide for company directors and CEOs in Hungary

 3. Who can be appointed as a director?

-Any person being of legal age whose legal capacity is free of any restrictions that would hamper the performance of management duties may be appointed as a director of a Hungarian company.
+Any natural person being of legal age whose legal capacity is free of any restrictions that would hamper the performance of management duties may be appointed as a director of a Hungarian company.
 Residency in Hungary is not a requirement: a Hungarian or a foreign individual can be appointed as a director.

 However, a person who has been sentenced to imprisonment by a final judgment for committing a crime, until being released from the negative legal consequences relating to his/her criminal record, or who has been barred by a final judgment from being a senior officer, cannot be appointed as a director during the effective period of such ban.
 In addition, a person who has been banned by a final court verdict from any profession may not be appointed as a director during the effective period of such a ban in a company which pursues such a profession as its business activity.